-I am an INFJ, Taurus, Ravenclaw with Hufflepuff tendencies, Earth Bender, House Tyrell, and Whovian (Tenth Doctor!) with an affection for travel, fine wines and cheeses, and reading in grocery store lines.
+I am an INFJ, Taurus, Ravenclaw with Hufflepuff tendencies, Earth Bender, House Tyrell lover, and Whovian (Tenth Doctor!) with an affection for travel, fine wines and cheeses, and reading in grocery store lines.
 I get all my best ideas when I’m either hopped up on coffee or sitting in the passenger seat of a car watching the world go by.
 I am a lover of cold weather, hot beverages, and, ironically, my hometown of sunny San Diego, California.
-I currently live in the greater New York area with my husband, two dogs, two cats, and sixteen reptiles (turtles, beardies, and uromastyx).
+I currently live in the greater New York area with my husband, two dogs, two cats, and twelve reptiles (turtles, beardies, and uromastyx).

 I’m basically a huge goofball.
 Don’t be alarmed by my antics.
 I’m super serious when I need to be.

 Oh, and I LOVE to go on adventures!
 I’m always discovering new places and trying new things, like visiting medieval festivals, baking cupcakes and tarts, and hiking up waterfalls.

 This will be my fourth year entering Pitchwars and I’m just as excited as ever!

 Here’s some random, totally awesome stuff about me:

 - I’ve worked on feature films including Transformers and Pirates of the Caribbean (IMDB).

 - I was trained in archery by an Olympian

 - Within five years my then-boyfriend (now-husband) and I moved to six different places, including two cross country moves, with all of our pets, both cars, and a twenty-six-foot U-Haul each time.
 We met in California, were engaged in Louisiana, and were married in New York – and we’re still not done moving.